Looking for the best hot springs in Iceland? You have come to the right place!

-The third type of hot spring in Iceland are the kind that you cannot swim in because they are so hot such as the Geyser found on the Golden Circle.
-This last type will not be recommended in this article as you will not be able to swim in them, but the first two types are hot springs in Iceland you must visit!
+The third type of hot spring in Iceland is the kind that you cannot swim in because they are so hot such as the Geysir found on the Golden Circle.
+This last type will not be recommended in this article as you will not be able to swim in them.
+But the first two types are hot springs in Iceland you must visit!

 How To Respect Hot Springs In Iceland

-We are sad to announce that many hot springs in Iceland are closing down and it is because of disrespectful tourists, plain and simple.
+We are sad to announce that many hot springs in Iceland are closing down mostly because of disrespectful tourists, plain and simple.

-Icelandic hot springs see toilet paper, actual human feces, rotting wet clothes, trash and more scattered around.
-Many hot springs are located on private land so instead of dealing with tourists, independent landowners decide to simply close down the bathing pool for good.
+Icelandic hot springs see toilet paper, actual human feces, rotting wet clothes, trash, and more scattered around.
+Many hot springs are located on private land so instead of dealing with tourists, independent landowners decide to simply close the bathing pool for good.